Skip to main content

 Visitor Facilities And Travel

-The park provides comprehensive visitor facilities including ample car parking with a cashless payment system accepting credit cards, debit cards, and app-based payments at a cost of five euros per vehicle.
-Public toilets are available near the main car park, and a coffee shop operates on site providing refreshments for visitors.
-The children's playground features an adventure trail designed to engage energetic young visitors, while picnic tables throughout the park offer scenic spots for outdoor dining.
-The park is located just north of the N22 road towards Macroom, making it easily accessible from Cork City.
+The park provides comprehensive visitor facilities including car parking, public toilets near the main car park, and a coffee shop providing refreshments for visitors.
+The children's playground features an adventure trail designed to engage young visitors, while picnic tables throughout the park offer scenic spots for outdoor dining.
+The park is located just north of the N22 road towards Macroom, making it easily accessible from Cork City approximately 20 kilometers to the east.
 Dogs are welcome but must be kept on leads to protect wildlife and other visitors.

 Conservation And Sustainability